pandascoineth/Pandas/README.md

 ## About $PANDEE

-- Idea from famous panda meme, building active meme community on BSC.
+- Idea from famous panda meme, building active meme community on Ethereum.
 - 0 / 0 Tax, No team token allocation, token contract renounced.
 - Building DeFi, SocialFi, and DAO driven from strong community.